znep/query-coordinator/common/site_chrome/README.md

 A Rails engine that supplies common header, footer, and navigation elements for use in Socrata applications written in Rails.

-> Note: Within this repo, the top-level `chrome` app is just a demo container to exercise the
-> engine.
-The header/footer engine itself is within the `engine` subdirectory.

 ## Installation

 ### From Artifactory